New year, divorce on the horizon?

 Once the New Year approaches, there can be a feeling of a new start on the horizon and the opportunity to contemplate the future.

 So, what do you need to think about if you are considering divorce or formal separation in the New Year?
-Chris Fairhead, family law expert at Viewpoint Hill & abbott Solicitors in Chelmsford explains the key things you need to bear in mind.
+Sarah Holbrook, family law expert at Viewpoint Hill & Abbott Solicitors in Chelmsford explains the key things you need to bear in mind.

 First, and most importantly, it is always best if an amicable approach can be taken.
 Keeping the lines of communication open with your spouse is key to ensuring that this happens.

 It is inevitable that you and your spouse will be feeling hurt, but if you can keep talking to each other you stand a better chance of being able to resolve matters between you, without involving the courts, and this can make the process of divorce or separation much less distressing.

 When contemplating getting divorced, you need to have in mind what you are seeking to achieve.
 Many questions will occur, such as:

 - will I be able to manage financially?

 When meeting your solicitor for the first time, it is important that you provide them with as much information as possible so they can advise you about your rights and explain the likely outcome.